What is a freelancer?

 • Typically businesses with expensive equipment or risking their own finance in the work they do

-• Take money out of the company via a mixture of salary and dividends
+• Take money out of the company via a mixture of salary and dividends (ie profits)

 • For tax purposes the director (you) would be treated as ’employed’ by the company through a PAYE payroll for any salary element.